aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/torah/shemot/parashat-shemot-color-coded-according-to-its-narrative-layers.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<span class="e"><sup>18</sup>&nbsp;"They will hearken to your voice, and you will come, you and the elders of Yisrael, to the king of Mitsrayim and say to him: YHVH, the <em>elo'ah</em> of the Ivrim, has met with us – so now, pray let us go a three days' journey into the wilderness and let us slaughter (offerings) to YHVH our <em>elo'ah</em>! <sup>19</sup>&nbsp;But I, I know that the king of Mitsrayim will not give you leave to go, not (even) under a strong hand. <sup>20</sup>&nbsp;So I will send forth my hand and I will strike Mitsrayim with all my wonders which I will do in its midst</span><span class="j"> – after that he will send you free!"</span>
+<span class="e"><sup>18</sup>&nbsp;"They will hearken to your voice, and you will come, you and the elders of Yisrael, to the king of Mitsrayim and say to him: YHVH, the <em>elo'ah</em> of the Ivrim, has met with us – so now, pray let us go a three days' journey into the wilderness and let us slaughter (offerings) to YHVH our <em>elo'ah</em>! <sup>19</sup>&nbsp;But I, I know that the king of Mitsrayim will not give you leave to go, not (even) under a strong hand.[foot]The antecedent of "they" in vs. 18, is the Israelites (vs. 14) rather than the elders of vs. 17. ¶ God is named here as the "God of the Hebrews" which follows the Septuagint [Greek] rather than the Masoretic [Hebrew] text: "Yhwh God of the Hebrews". ¶ Note that according to E, the King of Egypt will not let them go, even if compelled to do so by a mighty hand – and indeed according to E, the Israelites escape Egypt after the plagues.
+In J, however, Pharaoh, sends them away, and thus the addition of vs. 20.[/foot] <sup>20</sup>&nbsp;So I will send forth my hand and I will strike Mitsrayim with all my wonders which I will do in its midst</span><span class="j"> – after that he will send you free!"</span>[foot]See the above comment.[/foot]
 </div></td></tr>